lambdao-dev/lambdao-dev.github.io/_posts/2024-09-15-GitAbsorbforgreatHygiene.md

 The example of the PR review is where it provides the most value to improve teamwork, but once this is used enough, it quickly becomes part of the standard workflow.

-## The two bad approaches to Git
+## The two bad approaches to git

-There are two extreme ways to use Git badly.
+There are two extreme ways to use git badly.
 One is to commit everything every five minutes.
 It is somewhat useful during the development, but useless for the future.
 The other is to only commit when the feature is done.
-This is usually done by inexperienced developers who still see Git as something scary and not as the most trustworthy tool that always has your back (these are the people with `repo (1)`, `repo (2)`, and `repo (really final this time)` in their directory).
+This is usually done by inexperienced developers who still see git as something scary and not as the most trustworthy tool that always has your back (these are the people with `repo (1)`, `repo (2)`, and `repo (really final this time)` in their directory).
 You might end up with a detached head.
 What a horror story.